codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 {:start="3"}
 1. To compare different applications, enable **Compare**.
 1. Click within the field **Select applications to compare**, and select the applications.
-    When selecting up to two applications, you can switch between YAML and Table views.
+  * For up to two applications, switch between YAML and Table views.
-	When selecting more than two applications, the comparison view automatically switches to the **Table** view.
+  * For more than two applications, the comparison view automatically switches to Table.
 <!--- add here new screenshot and also step describing what is Summary View> -->

-### Unified insights with Pod, Git, Feature views
+### Integrated insights with Pod, Git, Feature views
-Navigate seamlessly between Kubernetes (Pods), version control (Git), and issue-tracking (Features) views of the applications assigned to the selected Product.
+Navigate seamlessly between Kubernetes (Pods), version control (Git), and issue-tracking (Features) views for the Product to get consolidated data from the same location.

-From the same location, get the information you need as a stakeholder, be it technical details on the deployment, information on the latest commit that caused the deployment, or features included in releases.